mhcrnl/ogcalc/doc/ogcalc.rst

 handlers may be class methods, which are recommended over global functions.
 This results in further encapsulation of complexity, and allows the signal handlers to access the member data of their class.
-Unlike the \emph{Qt} library, Gtkmm does not require any source preprocessing, allowing plain ISO C++ to be used without extensions.
+Unlike the *Qt* library, Gtkmm does not require any source preprocessing, allowing plain ISO C++ to be used without extensions.

 \program{libglademm} is a C++ wrapper around libglade, and may be used